haseebniazii/NYC-Airbnb-Room-Type-Classification/README.md

 Feature importance was analyzed to understand which features contributed most to the model's predictions.

-This helps provide better interpretability and insight into the factors associated with Airbnb room types.
+This provides additional insight into the factors associated with Airbnb room types and improves the interpretability of the Machine Learning model.

 ---

 ## 💾 Model Saving

-The final preprocessing + Machine Learning pipeline was saved as a model artifact.
+The final preprocessing and Machine Learning pipeline was saved as a model artifact.

-Using a complete pipeline means the saved model can receive raw input and automatically perform the required preprocessing before making a prediction.

-Example:

 ```python
 import joblib